 About our Agency

-MOKA, as a contract agency with the local Community Mental Health agencies, has been chosen to assist people to obtain various medical and mental health care services.
+MOKA, as a contract agency with local Community Mental Health agencies, has been chosen to assist people to obtain various medical and mental health care services.
 In fulfilling this role we perform a variety of acts.
 Some of the time we provide health services.
-At other times, we may coordinate these services for you with another agency such as a hospital, school, Social Security offices, Department of Health and Human Services (DHHS), lawyers, or courts.
-We also submit information about you to get paid for your services.
+At other times, we may coordinate these services for you with another agency such as a hospital, school, Social Security offices, Department of Health and Human Services (HHS), lawyers, or courts.
+We also submit information about you to get paid for services provided to you.
 We will bill you, your insurance company, or any third party who may be paying.
 In any of these situations, we may need to access information about you or the health care services you receive.

 Privacy Notice Introduction